 Distance runner Emily Trost getting some much needed recovery in with the Incrediwear Ankle Sleeves

-Doing too much too fast can lead to re-injury so know your limits and when to hold back to prevent further injury from happening.
+Learning to listen to your body is key to any successful injury recovery plan.
+Tuning into your physical sensations should become a habit whether you’re injured or not since listening to your body will give you valuable feedback so that you can perform better.
+Doing too much too fast can lead to re-injury, so know your limits and when to hold back to prevent further injury from happening.

-The fabric technology in Incrediwear’s recovery knee sleeve, hip brace, and leg sleeve releases negative ions when stimulated by body heat.
-These negative ions activate cellular vibrations that increase blood flow and speed.
-This means that your body is benefiting from increased circulation even while at rest with Incrediwear.
+The proprietary fabric technology in all of Incrediwear’s recovery products, including the knee sleeve, hip brace, and leg sleeve, is embedded with semiconductor elements that emit infrared waves when stimulated by body heat.
+These infrared waves create cellular vibrations that increase blood flow and speed.
+This means your body benefits from increased circulation even while at rest with Incrediwear.

-Ultimately you’re in charge of your recovery and there are a few things you can proactively do on your own to aid your recovery.
-These include:
+Ultimately, you’re in charge of your recovery, and there are a few things you can proactively do on your own to aid your recovery.

 - Getting a minimum of eight hours of sleep